-In 1888 the Ford & Jeppe Estate company leased a non-mineralised portion of farmland from FJ Bezhuidenhout’s Doornfontein farm.
-This land was laid out as Jeppestown township named after Julius G. E. C Jeppe, Sir Julius Jeppe’s father (the old man was the suburb manager until his death in 1893 and the first monument erected in Johannesburg in the Jeppe oval is in his honour).
+In 1887, Jeppe & Co. leased a non-mineralised portion of farmland from F. J. Bezhuidenhout senior’s Doornfontein farm.
+400 stands went up for auction by I. J. Lithaeuer on 14 March 1888 for ‘Jeppe’s Township, Doornfontein’, which was named after Julius G. E. C Jeppe Snr, Sir Julius Jeppe’s father, who was the suburb manager until his death in 1893.
+The first monument erected in Johannesburg is in the Jeppe oval in his honour.

 Belgravia also has the dubious honour of being the first gated suburb in Johannesburg with its own short-lived toll road.
 The intention was to collect money for the upkeep of the roads but it proved to be unpopular and was eventually abandoned.
 The gates were across the road from where Salisbury House is now at the corner of Berg and Marshall Street.
 Belgravia was not allowed to have any businesses in the area.
 Stands were large and roads wide.